international employment law firm alliance L&E Global

 Employees’ Representation in Management

 In principle, every employee (including managers) can stand for election for the works council if the employee has been in service for at least 12 months.
+The works council can shorten this term through its regulations to improve the application of the Works Councils Act (WOR), especially in organizations with many temporary employees.
 Only the executive director is excluded from election.

 Any questions